LIPS-scheme/lips/docs/docs/intro.md

 npm install -g @jcubic/lips@beta
 ```

 You should use beta, because the so call stable version is really old and outdated.
-Because of so many
+Because of so
-breaking changes no new stable version was released and instead 1.0 beta started.
+many breaking changes no new stable version was released and instead 1.0 beta started.

 If LIPS is installed globally just use `lips` command to start the REPL:

 ![LIPS REPL session in Terminal](/img/screencast.gif)

-By default, splash screen is shown you can hide it with option `-q`.
-If you're using bash you can create an
+By default, splash screen is shown you can hide it with option `-q` (for quiet).
+If you're using
-alias:
+bash you can create an alias:

 ```bash
 alias lips='lips -q'